COPRS/processing-sentinel-2/README.md

 ### Build

 In order to build the project from source, first clone the GitHub repository :
 ```shellsession
 git clone https://github.com/COPRS/processing-sentinel-2.git
 ```

+Then build the docker base images, from the dockerfiles in the execution [docker folder](apps/execution/docker).

-Then build the docker images:
+Then build all docker images:
 ```shellsession
 ./gradlew clean build bootBuildImage docker
 ```

 And finally build the zip files:
 ```shellsession
 ./rs-addons/build_addons.sh
 ```